- Milestone Relation

 All other item relations apart from its planning relations, can be created from the Relations tab when its modal window is open.

 Planning relations can be created in the Edit tab.

 If an idea is implemented by a story, it means that the story “includes” the idea during the implementation and during the planning.
 The idea is not planned to a release or sprint by itself but via the story.

-You can still see the state (Created, Done etc) on the idea card, but it will to some extend mirror the state of the implementing story.
-So if you set the state of the implementing story to “Done”, it should mean that the story and the ideas, it is implementing, are all done.
+You can still see the state (Created, Done etc.) on the idea card, but it will to some extent mirror the state of the implementing story.
+So if you set the state of the implementing story to, say “Done”, it should mean that the story and the ideas, it is implementing, are all done.

-It is always an entity in the “What” part of the Storymap Tree (story, infrastructure story or epic) that implements an entity from the “Why” part of the Storymap Tree (issue, idea, impediment, improvement or the corresponding epics).
+It is always an entity in the Functional (What) Folder of the Storymap Tree (story, precondition story or epic) that implements an entity from the Feedback Folder of the Storymap Tree (issue, idea, impediment, improvement or the corresponding epics).